php-kit/composer-bower-plugin/README.md

-## Composer plugin for installing front-end packages using BowerPHP
+## Composer plugin for installing Bower packages

 This Composer plugin allows you to declare, manage and install front-end packages from the Bower repository on your project using Composer.